jbienz/ReGlass/docs/index.md

 ### Depth Settings
 Once installed, launch the game and press 'Home' on your keyboard to bring up the ReShade menu.

-Check the box next to LookinGlass, then use the sliders to achieve the desired depth:
+Check the box next to LookingGlass, then use the sliders to achieve the desired depth:

 <img src="Images/MainSettings.png" width=600>